Skelton All Saints, with iron railings that were removed during the Second World War for armaments and, it is said, much of the metal never used.

 behind the old church.

-The medal shown here was awarded to Richard Wright of 21 Charlotte Street, New Skelton.
+The first medal shown below was awarded to Richard Wright of 21 Charlotte Street, New Skelton.
 He was born about 1891 in Lingdale

 and lived there at 22 High St before moving to Skelton.